Anduril97/MPVClean/README.md

 > [!IMPORTANT]
 > If you want to decrease the size of the controls in windowed mode read this:
 > Since it is a matter of personal preference, go to the `script-opts` folder, open the `osc.conf` file, and uncomment out this already existing line `# scalewindowed=2.0` by deleting the # and space before it.
-> You can then change the "windowed" controls scale size to whatever you like, try 1.5 or even 1 if you wish.
+> You can then change the "windowed" controls scale size to whatever you like by deleting `2.0` and inputting a lower number, try 1.5 or even 1 if you wish.

 # Thumbnails